WACTF/WACTF-development/README-Setup.md

 ## Port Ranges

-In previous years, WACTF had port ranges for challenges.
-In K8-land, this is no longer a requirement.
-Your challenge should run on a non-privileged port (that’s `>1024`) or use the canonical port if the service you are running has one i.e a webserver on port 80.
+Your challenge should run on a non-privileged port (that’s `>1024`) or use the canonical port if the service you are running has one i.e a webserver on port `80`.
 As a side note, there’s no requirement for encryption in transit (like TLS / HTTPS), teams will be encapsulated in their own OpenVPN stream, so avoid this unnecessary complexity.

 ## Flag Format